What is BENZOCAINE?

 What should I tell my health care provider before I take BENZOCAINE?

-Before using benzocaine, tell your doctor or pharmacist if you are allergic to it; or to other "caine" anesthetics (such as procaine); or if you have any other allergies.
+Before using benzocaine, tell your doctor or pharmacist if you are allergic to it; or to other "caine" anesthetics (such as procaine) or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
-Before using this medication, tell your doctor or pharmacist your medical history, especially of: broken skin/infection in the affected area, heart disease, certain blood disorders (G6PD deficiency, pyruvate kinase deficiency, hemoglobin-M disease, NADH-methemoglobin reductase deficiency), breathing problems (such as asthma, bronchitis, emphysema, smoking history).
+If you have any of the following health problems, consult your doctor or pharmacist before using this product: heart disease, certain blood disorders (G6PD deficiency, pyruvate kinase deficiency, hemoglobin-M disease, NADH-methemoglobin reductase deficiency), breathing problems (such as asthma, bronchitis, emphysema, smoking history).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
-During pregnancy, this medication should be used only when clearly needed.
+During pregnancy, this product should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
-It is unknown if this medication passes into breast milk.
-Nursing mothers should not use it on or near the nipple to prevent a nursing infant from swallowing it.
+It is unknown if this product passes into breast milk.
 Consult your doctor before breast-feeding.

 What may interact with BENZOCAINE?

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 What if I miss a dose of BENZOCAINE?

 What side effects may I notice from receiving BENZOCAINE?